mrhery/Hery-PHP-Framework/README.md

 # Hery PHP Framework (HPF) version 3
 HPF is a small PHP Framework to develop a web with routing page, modelling class from database (etc.) easier.
-This version 3 is 70% are taken from version 2.
+70% of this version are taken from version 2.

 # Where to Start?